mattdesl/fontpath-gl/README.md

 Here is a quick overview of some pros to the fontpath approach:

-- More control over line width, word wrapping, kerning, underlines, etc
+- More control over line height, word wrapping, kerning, underlines, etc
 - More accurate paths and metrics, matching the curves from TTF/OTF files
 - More control for rich text animations and effects (such as triangulation)
 - Better for scaling, changing, and re-wrapping text on the fly